catlee/aosa-volume2/raw/mailman/mailman.rst

  * No message should ever get lost
  * No message should ever be delivered twice

-In Mailman 2.0 we re-design the message handling system, to ensure that these two principles would always be of prime importance.
+In Mailman 2.0 we re-designed the message handling system, to ensure that these two principles would always be of prime importance.
 This part of the system has been stable for at least a decade now, and is one of the key reasons that Mailman is as ubiquitous as it is today.
 Despite modernizing this subsystem in Mailman 3, the design and implementation remains largely unchanged.

 The anatomy of a message